The Strange Museum

 life in here

 is quiet, I don't get many visitors.
-But what you will find in here is the Duke,
+But what you will find in here is me,

 like it or not, it's me.
 It's rooms within rooms, hallways and corridors, doorways to somewhere,

 located throughout the museum, will always bring you back here.

 Come on in ... admissions free ...
 I won't refuse those who

 As you slide the old metal doors open, you will find the light switch on your right.
 The first floor was the old pirate radio station that now contains the collections.
 The dust covers have been removed and the old radio equipment is starting to glow again as "Voice in the Shadows Radio" is being prepared to go back on the air.

 The way to many rooms is through doors of other rooms.
 A door may open to a maze of rooms and corridors.
 All of which will contain a memory, some are still locked, but he has the keys somewhere.